 The Vikings have been without a completely healthy Dalvin Cook.
 He missed Weeks 3 and 5 and struggled in Week 4 as he was clearly less than 100 percent.
 Minnesota has its bye in Week 7, so it wouldn’t be a shock to see him rested for one more week.
 Cook returned to full practice on Thursday though — he didn’t practice at all leading up to Week 5 — so it appears as if he’s trending to making a complete return.

 Offense reigns supreme in this day and age, but the Panthers and Vikings will lean on their defense in this matchup.

 Both teams rank top 10 in defensive DVOA and points allowed.
 And while neither side has taken the ball away with much frequency — they combine for nine takeaways — they’re Nos.
 1 and 2 in pressure percentage, and have combined for 33 sacks.

 As of Thursday evening, oddsboards show this line moving in Minnesota’s direction.
 FanDuel Sportsbook lists Vikings as 2-point road favorites (-114), with the Panthers catching +2 (-106).
 PointsBet has Vikes -1 (-121)/Panthers +1 (even), while several shops are dealing 1.5 with varying degrees of juice.

 The total ranges from 45.5 to 46.5.

-The Vikings lost their first two road games of the season, covering one of them.
-They went OVER in both of those contests, but are currently riding a three-game UNDER streak.
+For anyone who bets NFL win totals, the Vikings lost their first two road games of the season, covering one of them.
+For bettors interested in the over/under, they went over in both of those contests, but are currently riding a three-game under streak.